Los Angeles Domestic Violence Attorney

 An intimate partner may be any of the following:

-- Someone the accused is seriously dating or was in a dating relationship with in the past
+• Someone the accused is seriously dating or was in a dating relationship with.

-OR in custody disputes one of the below:
+OR in custody disputes one of the following:

-According to California’s Domestic Violence Prevention Act (California Family Code § 6200 et seq.), domestic violence charges cover a wide range of abuse, including spousal abuse and child endangerment.
+According to California’s Domestic Violence Prevention Act (DVPA), domestic violence charges cover a wide range of abuse, including spousal abuse and child endangerment.
 Any threatening or violent act, even if the accused did not intend to harm or compromise the safety and security of the victim, could be grounds for prosecution under California’s domestic violence laws.

 Examples of domestic violence abuse may include:

-A domestic violence restraining order is a court order issued in a domestic violence case. t demands that the defendant refrains from harming, threatening, or harassing the protected person.
-Any violation of the order can lead to criminal charges such as a misdemeanor charge and up to one year in county jail.
+A domestic violence restraining order is a court order issued in a domestic violence case.
+It demands that the defendant refrain from harming, threatening, or harassing the protected person.
+Any order violation can lead to criminal charges such as a misdemeanor and up to one year in county jail.

-The provisions of restraining orders vary; however, all orders prevent the defendant from having any contact with the protected person.
+The restraining order provisions vary; however, all orders prevent the defendant from contacting the protected person.

 “Contact” may include: